 Pilot Symbol Number: Specifies the position (temporal) of the pilot symbol within the PPDU, from which the included feedback was measured, within the respective received PPDU.
 Values 1-7, 0 reserved.

-Division: Specifies the pilot division.
+Division Id: Specifies the pilot division.
 This is for example the Hadamard coding or the subcarrier spacing and shift as indicated in the PPDU header.
+The division id can take values from 0 to 31 and is defined in each respective PHY clause.

-Number of Taps: Specifies the number of subsequent Tap Descriptor elements, also denoted by N.
+Number of Taps: Specifies the number of subsequent Tap Descriptor elements, referred to by M.

-Tap Descriptor 1 … N: the Tap Descriptor elements for the respective taps.
+Tap Descriptor 1 … M: the Tap Descriptor elements for the respective taps.
 The first Tap Descriptor element shall correspond to the first received tap from that OFE.

-Tap Descriptor Element

 The Tap Descriptor element includes the information about a single tap.
+Its structure is given in Figure 45.